DakaraiDoesGRC/DakaraiDoesGRC/README.md

 Five years at National College Resources Foundation (Apr 2021 to Feb 2026), most recently as IT Support Specialist: endpoint support, account lifecycle, Microsoft 365 and Google Workspace administration, and a ticket intake system I designed and built from scratch.

-Currently in an open job search.
-IT support for immediate placement, GRC Analyst as the 12 to 18 month target.

 **Credentials:** Google Cybersecurity Certificate · Atlassian Cloud Fundamentals (2026) · CompTIA Security+ SY0-701 in progress · B.S.
 Entrepreneurship, CSU Dominguez Hills

-The certs prove I cleared a bar.
+The certs show I met the bar.
 The repos are the actual work.

 ---